yeojz/otplib/packages/totp/README.md

 });
 ```

-#### Detailed results
+#### Full results

-Pass `format: "detailed"` to receive the token along with time-step metadata.
+Pass `format: "full"` to receive the token along with time-step metadata.
 This is useful for replay protection without additional utility calls.

 ```typescript
 import { generate } from "@otplib/totp";